 A D&O policy provides coverage for incidents from its inception date to its end date or till the present, provided that the insured renews the policy.
 This insurance provides coverage against error, negligence, misleading statements, acts or omission, or breach of duty and ensures reputational and financial stability.

 – low-cost premium for the first few years because the period of exposure is short

 – cover for past, present, and future directors

 – cover for prior acts with the retroactive settlement.

 One must remember though that while premiums may be low initially, they tend to increase over time.
 As coverage extends over a greater span of time, exposures increase, resulting in a higher premium cost.

 Inception date and retroactive date

 The focus in a claims-made policy is always on the date of notification of the claim and the alleged incident date.
 To settle your claim without hassles, inform the insurer about the potential claim as soon as you become aware of it.
 Informing the insurer about the claim during the policy term period is crucial in a D&O liability policy.

-Generally, the retroactive date is the inception date but there is more in the retroactive date.
-One can extend coverage back to a specific date from which all losses and contingencies would be covered.
-The insured can negotiate on the policy term period and avail coverage for prior acts.
+Generally, the retroactive date is the inception date.
+However, one can extend coverage back to a specific date from which all losses and contingencies would be covered.
+The insured can negotiate the policy term period and avail coverage for prior acts.